 (SOUNDBITE OF LAUGHTER)

-UNIDENTIFIED MAN 2: (reading) One time, Grandma told me, when you come on something good, first thing to do is share it with whosoever you can find.
+UNIDENTIFIED MAN #3: (Reading) One time, Grandma told me, when you come on something good, first thing to do is share it with whosoever you can find.
 That way, the good spreads out where no telling how far it'll go.

-CARTER: A sweet, sentimental story of this little Indian boy and it suddenly exploded.
+DAN CARTER: A sweet, sentimental story of this little Indian boy, and it suddenly exploded.
 It just took off.

-WEETH: Customers read it and passed it around to friends or sent it on to relatives.
+CHUCK WEETH: Customers read it, and passed it around to friends or sent it on to relatives.

-UNIDENTIFIED MAN 1: The word that people use is this is a deeply spiritual book.
+DAN CARTER: The word that people use is, this is a deeply spiritual book.
 It sold well over a million copies.
 It's translated into other languages.
-Oprah Winfrey endorsed it on her television program and it was number one on the Best Seller list, New York Times, despite the fact that it was not what it appeared to be.
+Oprah Winfrey endorsed it on her television program, and it was number one on the best-seller list of the New York Times, despite the fact that it was not what it appeared to be.
 For one thing, the Cherokee words that he uses aren't Cherokee at all.
 They're words he made up.

-UNIDENTIFIED MAN 5: (reading) Mon-o-lah, the earth mother, came to me through my moccasins.
-She was warm and springy and bounced me on her breast as Grandma said she would.
+UNIDENTIFIED MAN #1: (Reading) Mon-o-lah, the earth mother, came to me through my moccasins.
+She was warm and springy and bounced me on her breast, as Grandma said she would.

-UNIDENTIFIED MAN 1: Most people who love the book simply could not imagine that a former Klansman, racist, anti-Semite.
-This person couldn't have written "The Education of Little Tree."
+DAN CARTER: Most people who love the book simply could not imagine that a former Klansman, racist, anti-Semite - this person couldn't have written "The Education of Little Tree."

-UNIDENTIFIED MAN 7: Asa Carter.
-I wish I knew what he thought.
+Asa Carter - I wish I knew what he thought.
 I really do.
 But I honestly don't know.
 (Singing) On that Smokey Mountain region, Tennessee.

 (SOUNDBITE OF MUSIC)

-WEETH: Well, I personally chose to remember the Forrest Carter I knew and the other life he seemed to have had, I just sort of dismiss it.
+BETTY WEETH: Well, I personally chose to remember the Forrest Carter I knew.
+And the other life he seemed to have had, I just sort of dismiss it.

 (SOUNDBITE OF MUSIC)

-Today, "The Education of Little Tree" is sold as an autobiographical novel by Forrest Carter.
+BLOCK: Today, "The Education of Little Tree" is sold as an autobiographical novel by Forrest Carter.
 Readers won't find any mention of Asa Carter in its pages.
-Reporter Wayne Greenhoff, the first person to expose Carter, died earlier this year.
+Reporter Wayne Greenhaw, the first person to expose Carter, died earlier this year.

-Our story was produced by Samara Freemark and Joe Richman of Radio Diaries with editors Deborah George and Ben Shapiro.
+Our story was produced by Samara Freemark and Joe Richman of Radio Diaries, with editors Deborah George and Ben Shapiro.
 A film documentary about Asa Carter's life airs on PBS this month.
 You can find more at NPR.org.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.